First Offense DUI Lawyer in Cincinnati, OH

 It is important to note that the court can still suspend your license if it determines that your driving is a risk or threat to public safety.

 For administrative license suspensions, you can obtain limited driving privileges by filing a petition up to 30 days after your initial appearance.
 Limited driving privileges are typically for work, medical or educational reasons.

-DUI Charges Can Be Reduced
+First Time DUI Charges Can Be Reduced in Cincinnati

 Depending on the facts and circumstances of your case, it may be possible to have an OVI / DUI reduced or dismissed.
 For instance, maybe you were only sitting in the driver’s seat with the key in the ignition or the breathalyzer malfunctioned.